lykimq/LaCiteConnect/auth-service/backend/README.md

 # LaCiteConnect Auth Service

 ## Overview
-LaCiteConnect Auth Service is a robust authentication and authorization service built with NestJS, providing secure user management for both web and mobile applications.
+This is the authentication service for LaCiteConnect, built with NestJS, TypeScript, and PostgreSQL.
+It provides secure authentication and authorization for both regular users and administrators.

 ## Architecture